-We provide counseling, coaching, and therapeutic services to help individuals navigate everyday life.
+We provide diagnostic services, medication management, counseling and therapeutic services to help individuals navigate everyday life.

 We provide the area's only comprehensive academic mental health management.
 Our faculty clinicians are full-time members of the University of Illinois College of Medicine, holding the highest level of certification in mental health care.

 With expertise in diagnosing and treating various mental disorders and life difficulties, we address a wide range of behavioral problems, including rare illnesses.

 Our specialists offer support for a range of disorders.
 Treatment approaches include:

 - cognitive-behavioral therapy

 - dialectical behavior therapy

 - rapid transcranial magnetic stimulation

 - psychological testing